Dashboard Phase 1 Introduction

 What You'll Walk Away With

-By the end of Week 1, you'll have a completely different view of yourself and what you're capable of.
+By the end of the Launchpad, you'll have a completely different view of yourself and what you're capable of.
 You'll stop seeing "sales" as something foreign or scary.
 You'll recognize it as something you've been doing successfully for years—you just need to learn how to do it on purpose.

 And that shift?
 That's the foundation for everything else.
 Because once you believe you can do this, the rest is just execution.